onyahIsrael/VeriReview-Protocol-/README.md

 Account Abstraction: We implement ERC 4337 to provide a gasless experience.
 Nigerian shoppers use their biometric data to sign reviews without ever seeing a private key.

 Payment Oracle: A secure bridge to Paystack and Flutterwave ensures that the protocol only unlocks review capabilities after a successful Naira transaction.
+Installation for Developers
+To set up a local development environment, follow these steps.

+Clone the repository git clone https://github.com/yourusername/verireview

+Install dependencies npm install

+Configure environment variables Create a .env file and add your Avalanche Fuji RPC URL and your Paystack Secret Key.

+Deploy smart contracts npx hardhat run scripts/deploy.js --network fuji

+Launch the frontend npm run dev

+2026 Roadmap
+Quarter 1

+Launch VeriReview Alpha on the Avalanche Fuji Testnet.

+Integrate basic Interchain Messaging for cross L1 trust verification.

+Quarter 2

+Pilot program with 50 Lagos based Instagram vendors.

+Release of the VeriReview Mobile SDK for easy integration into existing Nigerian shopping apps.

+Quarter 3

+Full migration to a dedicated Avalanche L1 using the Avalanche 9000 subscription model.

+Implementation of ZK Proofs for private purchase verification.

+License
+This project is licensed under the MIT License.